 When it comes to the art of dressing for Zoom calls, the Duchess of Cambridge has got it nailed.
-From the M&S dress she chose to dial in to a school assembly to the LK Bennett outfit she donned for a spot of remote bingo calling, her virtual wardrobe is just as covetable as the one she sports for appearances in person – and her latest find is no exception.
+From the £15 Orelia earrings she often relies on to the Barbour jacket she’s donned on multiple occasions, her virtual wardrobe is just as covetable as the one she sports for appearances in person.

-Ever a champion of the British high street, Kate has turned to trusty Boden for her next look, in the form of the store’s Abercorn Scallop Cardigan, which she selected in a flattering shade of frosty blue.
+Ever a champion of the British high street, Kate has turned to trusty Boden for many of her looks during the pandemic.
+In March, she even wore the brand twice in one week.
+At the end of last year, Kate Middleton’s Abercorn Scallop Cardigan from Boden, which she selected in a flattering shade of frosty blue, sold out.

 Kate wore the cardigan to speak via video call to Johannah Churchill (pictured right) whose portrait capturing her colleague setting up a COVID clinic in London was recreated as a mural in Manchester as part of the duchess’s ‘Hold Still’ community exhibition, and Dr Edward Cole (pictured below), who was also involved in setting up the clinic.